 Currently, the target of thyroid therapy is a huge range of normalized TSH discovered in people with healthy thyroids.
 Only the normalized TSH is the judge of effective therapy.
 This is a TSH secretion profile that is found in those with healthy thyroids who are not dosing any thyroid hormones.

 Look in the research by Hoermann, Midgley, Dietrich and Larisch and you will discover that the HPT axis (our TSH, FT4, FT3 relationships) shifts profoundly away from “normal” in thyroid disease and therapy.
-We are not accommodating for diversity of response to thyroid therapy.
+Current guidelines do not adequately accommodate diversity of response to thyroid therapy.
 There are major flaws in our therapeutic paradigm.

 Currently, official guidelines for thyroid therapy for the vast majority of patients limit them either to a nonphysiological rato of 0:100 T4 hormone only, or a tiny ratio of T3 to T4 micrograms in a rigid T3-T4 combination therapy modality.